The Ho Chi Minh Trail: Then and Now (Part 1)

 A NVA tank storms the Presidential Palace in Saigon on the last day of the war.

-destroyed tank on the Ho Chi Minh Trail
+a destroyed tank on the Ho Chi Minh Trail in Laos

-This ruined tank, north of Attepeu, was presumably abandoned at the end of the war, and was only revealed when the Trail was widened in 2005.
+This ruined tank, north of Attepeu, was abandoned at the end of the war, and was only revealed when the Ho Chi Minh Trail was widened in 2005.

 North Vietnamese tank rolling through Saigon